mebeim/aoc/2020/README.md

 All we have to do to find the row and column of a seat is to just separate row and column first, and then interpret those as two binary numbers.
-Python already knows how to transform a string representing a binary number into an integer, but it obviouslt expects the characters to be either `0` or `1`.
+Python already knows how to transform a string representing a binary number into an integer, but it obviously expects the characters to be either `0` or `1`.
 We can just replace all instances of `F` and `L` with `0`, and all instances of `B` and `R` with `1`.
 Then, separate the first 7 and the last 3, and use [`int(x, 2)`][py-builtin-int] to convert them to integers.